 The singularly vile Puker is unique among Necromorphs in that it has no extra extremities to speak of.
 Although the tips of its fingers are sharpened, it almost never uses these as a weapon, preferring instead to rely upon the mutation that gives it its name.
 Upon infection, all internal organs combine together to form an enormous chemical sac that produces an endless amount of a highly corrosive acid.
 The Puker is capable of regurgitating this acid upon its victims at distances of several metres, making it an extremely dangerous foe.
 Pukers have a limited lifespan due to their own construction; the acid within them burns through their bodies, eventually destroying them.
 The heads of active Pukers can be seen to have been ravaged by the acid already; Pukers have no eyes, and nothing else on the face except an enormous corroded maw.
 The heads aren't even necessary for their attack; decapitated Pukers can and will spew their acid directly through the exposed esophagus in the stump of their necks.

 Wheezers are an oddity among Necromorphs.
 They are completely immobile, possess no natural weaponry whatsoever, and it isn't even clear whether or not they can even tell when they are in the presence of an uninfected Human or taking damage from an attack.
 The only mutations visible on Wheezers are that their upper and lower legs are fused together, preventing them from moving from the spot they are found, and their lungs have expanded to almost ten times the size of natural human lungs, bursting out the back of the host, where they visibly expand and contract like bellows.
 It seems Wheezers are used as a tool, rather than a weapon.
 Like all undead Necromorphs, the Wheezers do not need to breathe in; instead, they use their immense lungs to breathe out a mixture of atmospheric poisons, polluting the air in a given area.
 It is believed that what they are doing is essentially "terraforming" an area to suit Necromorph needs, as these poisons, while toxic to Humans, increase the speed at which the Corruption grows.
-They are only found in the original Dead Space, in the Ishimura's Hydroponics level.
+They are only found in the Ishimura's Hydroponics level in the original Dead Space and in the "Archaeology" optional mission in Dead Space 3.

 Crawlers, like Lurkers, are made from the carcasses of Human infants, but serve an entirely different purpose.
 The abdomens of Crawlers mutate in an identical way to the left arms of Exploders, turning them into grossly deformed suicide bombers.
 In order to allow the bulbous things to move, their limbs are twisted around backwards, so that their chemical sacs do not drag on the ground.
 They act very similarly to Exploders, with their one and only strategy being to crawl up to targets and explode, which they can seemingly trigger at will.
 It is unknown why Crawlers even exist in the first place, as they are far, far weaker and slower than Exploders and their explosions are smaller and less powerful, not to mention that Lurkers have proven to be a perfectly viable use for the corpses of infants, filling a unique and useful position in the Necromorph "ecosystem", whereas even in great numbers Crawlers are almost no threat to a decently-armed Human.